FanFusion/ai-tutor/README.md

 # Teaching Syllabus Generator and Tutor

-A Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF/TXT) and then provides an interactive teaching experience based on the generated syllabus.
+A Gradio application that uses Gemini AI to generate teaching syllabuses from uploaded documents (PDF) and then provides an interactive teaching experience based on the generated syllabus.

 ## Features

-- Upload PDF or TXT documents
+- Upload PDF
 - Direct multimodal document processing using Gemini's `Part.from_uri` capability
 - Generate structured teaching syllabuses using Gemini AI with JSON schema validation
 - Modify and refine syllabuses through natural language instructions